Arthur-Aillet/Cevy/README.md

-## What is Cevy?
+## What is C++evy?

-Cevy is a entity component system game engine built in C++, and aims to be the C++ alternative of Rust's Bevy !
+C++evy is a entity component system game engine built in C++, and try to be the C++ alternative of Rust's Bevy!

+Make sure to check Bevy: https://bevyengine.org/

 ## WARNING

-As Bevy, Cevy is still in the early stages of development (even earlier than Bevy).
+Cevy is still in the early stages of development and being developped for a school project it will probably stay this way.

 ## Design Goals